 2. Put up a grouping of family photos, or pictures of places that are important to your loved one.

 As we age, we can lose our autonomy slowly over time or all at once in the instance of a debilitating illness or injury.
-It is crucial that individuals continue to have a space that they have control over, where they are free to enter at any time.
-Making decisions, no matter how small is important for the mind and the spirit.
+It is crucial that individuals continue to have a space that they have control over, where they are free and most importantly comfortable.
+Making decisions - no matter how small - is important for the mind and the spirit.
 The spaces we live in should tell our story and exhibit our independence.

-Published on August 12, 2013.
+Published on August 31, 2017.